AgustinConde/taskflow/docs/AI_ASSISTANT.md

 ## Security & Privacy

 - No conversation data is persisted in the database.
-- Requests are only sent to the configured provider (Hugging Face cloud or your local Ollama instance).
+- Requests are only sent to the configured provider (Hugging Face router by default, or Ollama when explicitly selected).
 - API access requires a valid JWT.
 - Only curated task/category summaries are shared with the provider.